Ayrnio/OutlookSetup/README.md

-# OutlookSetup
+# OutlookSetuperator
 ## General Usage

-A script to autoconfigure Outlook to streamline new setups
+A script to autoconfigure Outlook to provide a smoother and more seamless end-user experience in migration scenarios.

+## Compatibility